KabeerThockchom/Talk2Sql/api.md

-# SQLMind API Documentation
+# Talk2SQL API Documentation

-This document outlines the REST API endpoints available in the SQLMind application for querying SQL databases using natural language.
+This document outlines the REST API endpoints available in the Talk2SQL application for querying SQL databases using natural language.

 ## Database Management